The Best Flea Collars for Dogs (Review) in 2020

 Keeps working when wet

-Effective up to four months
+Effective up to 3 to 4 months

 Uses blend of natural oils rather than harsh chemicals